marigold-dev/tzsafe/README.md

 To create a multisig wallet, you can use the default contracts that we provided or customize by yourself.

-If the purpose is to transfer Tez in and out only, the `app/main_unit.mligo` is recommended.
+If purpose is to transfer Tez in and out only, the `app/main_unit.mligo` is recommended.
 Please run `make build` to compile the contract in Michelson which can be found in `_build/app/multisig_unit.tez`.
 See the Deploy section for the origination of the contract.

 On the other hand, if executing other contracts is required, you can either use `app/main_bytes.mligo` or the multisig library to customize your own.